jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

     (ii) moor, unmoor, anchor, secure, unsecure, place, or move the ship:
   (e) cause a ship to be moored, unmoored, anchored, secured, unsecured, placed, or removed, or to weigh anchor:
   (f) cause any floating, submerged, or stranded object that the harbourmaster considers to be a hazard to navigation to be moored, unmoored, anchored, secured, unsecured, placed, or removed:
-  (g) require any person appearing to be in charge of any ship or seaplane to stop, and to give his or her name and address:
+  (g) require any person appearing to be in charge of any ship or seaplane to stop, and to give their name, address, and electronic address:
-  (h) require any person found committing an offence against this Act (or any secondary legislation (including bylaws) made under this Act) to give his or her name and address:
+  (h) require any person found committing an offence against this Act (or any secondary legislation (including bylaws) made under this Act) to give their name, address, and electronic address:
   (i) on informing the owner of a ship or seaplane of an alleged offence against this Act (or any secondary legislation (including bylaws) made under this Act) involving that ship or seaplane, require the owner to give all information in the owner's possession or obtainable by the owner that may lead to the identification of the person (not being the owner) who it is alleged committed the offence:
   (j) regulate and control traffic and navigation on the occasion of unusual or extraordinary maritime traffic.
 (2) A harbourmaster may exercise the powers under subsection (1) with the assistance of any persons and equipment the harbourmaster reasonably considers necessary in the circumstances.